Akyem mine: Description and production

 Newmont applied for permits from the Environmental Protection Agency in Ghana in July 2002.
 Development began in 2005.

 The mine is an open pit 2.65 kilometre long and 900 meters wide with a depth of 465 m.
 Estimated reserves are 7.7 million ounces of gold.

 Newmont announced commercial production beginning in 2013.
 Newmont had invested $1.1 billion in the mine by 2013. and expected production of 450,000 ounces of gold from 2013 to 2018.

+In 2024, Newmont sold the mine to Zijin Mining for up to $1 billion in cash.

 Conflict

 Since 2005, local farmers displaced by the mine have complained that they were not adequately compensated.

 In November 2005, two people were killed when farmers seeking compensation for their lands were shot at.
 A coalition of communities and NGOs condemned this violence and said it was part of a pattern of systematic violence by industry and state agencies against frontline mining communities in Ghana.

 In 2018, seven farmers who were protesting the mine were injured when police fired on them with rubber bullets.
 Newmont representatives maintained that farmers were fairly compensated for their lands.

 Newmont was criticised by a jury of NGOs who awarded the company the Public Eye on Davos award for shameful violation of ethical and environmental principles.
 The jury said that the company "destroyed unique natural habitats, carried out forced resettlement of local people and polluted soil and rivers."